Introduction:

 Best for: Bass, trout, walleye

-Great for: Clear water, active fish
+Ideal for: Clear water, when fish are actively feeding

 🐛 2.
 Soft Baits